Sujay8070/hide_shapes/README.md

 ```
 python img_bright_quadrilateral.py -p 'input_im.jpg'
 ```
-(replace input_im.jpg with the path to your JEPG or PNG image file)
+(replace input_im.jpg with the path to your JPEG or PNG image file)